taw/etwng/ui_converter/README.txt

 This directory contains ui<->xml converter.

-Code was originally written by alpaca (Stefan Reutter).
+Most of the code was originally written by alpaca (Stefan Reutter).

-What you see in this directory is based on alpaca's version 1.1 from 25th August 2010, with various patches, mostly support for older versions of ui layout files (for ETW).
+What you see in this directory is based on alpaca's version 1.1 from 25th August 2010, with various patches by taw (Tomasz Wegrzanowski), mostly support for older versions of ui layout files (for ETW).

+== Versions of UI layout format ==

 Right now three versions of ui layout files are supported:
-* Version032 - a few ETW files
+* Version032 - a few ETW and NTW files
-* Version033 - most of ETW files
+* Version033 - most of ETW files, a few NTW files
 * Version039 - most of NTW files

-A handful of files have older versions but they're not supported yet.

-At the moment each version has separate Python script, it would be obviously a lot more convenient to merge them in the future.
+Between ETW and NTW and ignoring duplicates between games, number of UI layout files by format version are:

+  1 Version025
+  1 Version027
+  2 Version028
+  3 Version029
+  1 Version030
+  1 Version031
+ 12 Version032
+112 Version033
+133 Version039

+In other words, it's not a huge loss that versions older than 032 are not supported.
+If you really need to open one of the pre-Version032 files, contact taw.

 === Usage ===

+At the moment each version has separate Python script.
+It would be obviously a lot more convenient to merge them in the future.

 Depending on version of ui layout file you want to convert do one of the following: